home-assistant/developers.home-assistant/docs/creating_component_deps_and_reqs.md

     <your code goes here>
 ```

+Furthermore, due to how `custom_componentes` are loaded, you can sometime get a `ModuleNotFoundError` error on first boot after adding it, to resolve it, restart Home-Assistant.

 ### Custom requirements during development & testing

 During development of a component, it can be useful to test against different versions of a requirement.
 This can be done in two steps, using pychromecast as an example: